Extra Cheesy Queso Mac

 - Sprinkle corn starch over hard cheeses like Gruyere.
 The corn starch makes hard cheeses melt more easily, just like with fondue.

 - Stir the Béchamel for a full 8 to 10 minutes.
-You want to flour, butter and milk to cook slightly to avoid giving the cheese sauce a floury taste.
+You want the flour, butter and milk to cook slightly to avoid giving the cheese sauce a floury taste.

 - Add a sprinkle of nutmeg for an even more complex flavor profile.